Kim So-hyun: 2021–present: River Where the Moon Rises and Good Boy

+In 2025, she starred opposite Park Bo-gum in the JTBC action-comedy television series Good Boy directed by Shim Na-yeon.

-Other ventures
+Other activities

 Philanthropy

 In 2014, Kim joined in the HAPPY Together Briquette Donation Campaign to donate 1 million briquette for the elderly, disabled families, and low-income families for heating during cold season.
 In 2017, Kim and Ji Chang-wook donated their dubbing fees for Your Name to the Korea Barrier-Free Film Commission.

-On April 21, 2018, Kim participated in S.E.S 10th Green Heart Bazaar held by the first generation K-pop girl group, S.E.S.
+On 21 April 2018, Kim participated in S.E.S 10th Green Heart Bazaar held by the first generation K-pop girl group, S.E.S.
 Kim and many other celebrities gave generous good deeds by selling items at the bazaar.
 The proceeds that were collected are donated to the Green Umbrella Children's Foundation and KARA.

-On April 5, 2019, Kim donated ₩10 million to help support the victims of Sokcho Fire.
-Kim also donated ₩10 million with her fans to Ajou University Hospital Trauma Center.
-This is the result of the fans giving support towards Kim's idea who wanted to achieve and sharing on her June 4 birthday.
+On 5 April 2019, Kim donated ₩10 million to help support the victims of Sokcho Fire.
+This is the result of the fans giving support towards Kim's idea who wanted to achieve and sharing on her 4 June birthday.
 Her fans also donated 61 blood donation certificates to the hospital along with the fund to help patients who were living with difficulties.
-On December 13, she donated 100 kg of rice to the social welfare corporation network for underprivileged and undernourished children in the future.
+On 13 December, she donated 100 kg of rice to the social welfare corporation network for underprivileged and undernourished children in the future.

-On February 25, 2020, Kim donated 10 million won through Hope Bridge Association of the National Disaster Relief to prevent the spreading of the COVID-19 pandemic in South Korea.
-According to the organization, the donation was to help the vulnerable people and purchasing health and hand sanitizers to prevent the spread of the disease.
-On August 5, Kim donated 20 million won to help flood victims who suffered from the heavy rain.
+On 25 February 2020, Kim donated ₩10 million through Hope Bridge Association of the National Disaster Relief to prevent the spreading of the COVID-19 pandemic in South Korea.
+According to the organisation, the donation was to help the vulnerable people and purchasing health and hand sanitisers to prevent the spread of the disease.
+On 5 August, Kim donated ₩20 million to help flood victims who suffered from the heavy rain.
 In October, Kim participated in the "MANNA Charity Bazaar" to support the treatment costs of children suffering from rare diseases.
 A representative official said, "People who have been consistently sponsoring and volunteering have been together under the name of Manna."